jimCresswell/responsive-image-demo/README.md

 # Responsive layout

+A demo so I can play with responsive layouts and responsive images.

 ## Development requirements
 * Install [Node](http://nodejs.org/) and npm (comes with node).
 * Install Gulp globally with npm.